Mind Body Services Banner

 ~ Singh, 1986, p.67

+From the perspective of yoga philosophy, dis-ease and illness fundamentally stem from separation/disconnection.
+The yogic model of health addresses every aspect of life rather than considering each body part or system separately.
 Yoga practice promotes physical and mental health, through “the maximization of joy and the complete unfolding of the human potential” (Ramaswami, 1989, p.
 53).
 The definition of ideal psychological health proposed by yoga psychology is enlightenment, awakening, or realization.
 Health is seen as more than being free of symptoms, or adjusting and compromising to life’s constraints and difficulties.
-Yoga promotes physical and mental health, rather than being curative medicine or seeking physical wellbeing alone (Singh, 1986).
+Yoga promotes health and well-being, rather than being curative medicine or seeking a reduction in physical symptoms alone (Singh, 1986).
 In fact, the word “yoga” is derived from the Sanskrit root yuj, which means to yoke, bind, unite, join, or harness.
 Yoga can be seen as a philosophy and practice of connection, as we integrate all aspects of self and develop a sense of relatedness to other people, other beings, the environment, and the universe.
 Yoga develops your connection to self by supporting awareness of the links between mind, body, breath, feelings, memories, experiences, health, and states of consciousness.
 The techniques of yoga aim to uncover and highlight these connections.

-Yoga begins with the body and the breath, but also develops the mind, awareness and concentration, and levels of consciousness.
-Yoga practices are one way to integrate work with the body, the breath, emotions, thoughts, interpersonal relationships, self-acceptance, healthy lifestyle choices, and self-awareness (emotionally, physically, mentally, socially, and spiritually/existentially).
 In addition to bodily changes, yoga practices involve behavioral, cognitive, and affective changes.
-Yoga has been shown to affect the nervous system by improving the ability to self-regulate, affecting the mind and body bidirectionally.
+Yoga has been shown to affect the nervous system by improving the ability to self-regulate and supporting the parasympathetic nervous system (i.e., relaxation), affecting the mind and body bidirectionally.
 For example, the mind affects the body through the use of cognitive tools like meditation and visualization, and the body affects the mind through movement and breathing techniques that change the state of the nervous system and affect thoughts and emotions.
 Yoga supports self-awareness, self-inquiry (svādhyāya) and insight.
-Yoga may help cultivate and strengthen healthy attitudes and behavior such as mindfulness, compassion, focus, generosity, equanimity, joy, and ethical behavior, thereby changing your relationship to others, the environment, and the universe.
-Yoga may support you in remaining present and coping with anxiety, tension, anger, negative memories, and conflicts.
+Yoga may help cultivate and strengthen healthy attitudes and behavior such as mindfulness, compassion, focus, generosity, equanimity, joy, and ethical behavior, thereby changing our relationship to others, the environment, and the universe.
+Yoga can support us in remaining present and coping with anxiety, tension, anger, negative memories, and conflicts.
 In a world where stress is so prevalent, and in which so many illnesses are related to stress, yoga practices can help reduce physical and mental tension.
-Although we are surrounded by messages to avoid pain and to seek pleasure and gratification, yoga may help support you to be present with what is.
+Although we are surrounded by messages to avoid pain and to seek pleasure and gratification, yoga may help support each of us to be present with what is.
+The combination of physical movement, rhythmic breathing, and mindfulness practices also help release endorphins, the “feel-good” hormones of the body.
+This can alleviate negative feelings and mind states and improve overall well-being.
+Yoga therapy can also develop awareness of stressors, triggers, and effective coping strategies.

 Because the breath is both a voluntary and involuntary function (regulated by mind and body), it can be considered an intermediary between mind and body (Morse, Cohen, Furst, & Martin, 1984).
 The rhythm of the breath is often one of the most obvious physical indications of a person’s emotional and mental state.
 Although mental and emotional states often feel difficult to control, the irregularities of the breath can be easily observed and controlled.
 Yogic breathing exercises (prāṇayama) teach awareness of the breath, healthy breathing, and concentration.
 The breathing practices also teach one to be aware of and to control energy shifts.

 In addition to promoting physical health, the physical yoga practices release tension and calm the body.
 The breathing and concentration practices calm both the body and mind, increasing focus and naturally promoting meditation.
 The mental and physical benefits of meditation practices, such as mindfulness meditation, have been very well documented.
 Many mental health practitioners already incorporate meditation into treatment.
 Yoga practices involving the physical body, the breath, and concentration prepare practitioners for meditation.
 Meditation ultimately leads to the experience of higher states of consciousness.
-This transpersonal consciousness – in which awareness is manifested as intuition and wisdom – must be directly experienced (Rama et al., 1976).
+This transpersonal consciousness—in which awareness is manifested as intuition and wisdom—must be directly experienced (Rama et al., 1976).
 The “witness consciousness” results in great bliss, joy, and peace.
 Ultimately, the practices involve the experience of universal awareness, in which the distinction between subject and object (knower and known) dissolves.

 As described above, many physical and mental health goals are identical to those of yoga practice: promoting wellness and a strong, flexible body and mind, regaining a sense of peace and joy, balancing physical, mental, and energetic imbalances, creating cognitive, behavioral, and affective change, promoting introspection and self-awareness, coping with difficult experiences and mental states (e.g., anxiety), and developing self-acceptance and connection with others.
 There are also elements of yoga practice that are beyond the realm of traditional therapies, such as discussion of higher consciousness, integrated work with the physical body, energy body, breath and mental experience, and the felt-experience of the “witness consciousness.”